CagriCatik/Battery-Systems-Technology/webpage/docs/theory/01_fundamentals/03_how_lithium_battery_works.md

 ### Recycling and Sustainability
 - Advances in recycling technologies to recover lithium, cobalt, and nickel.
 - Exploration of alternative chemistries like sodium-ion and sulfur-based batteries.

----

-## Conclusion

-Lithium-ion batteries have revolutionized energy storage, powering a wide array of applications.
-However, their complexity necessitates robust management systems like BMS to ensure safety, efficiency, and longevity.
-As research continues, innovations in materials, design, and recycling will shape the future of this critical technology, addressing current limitations while expanding its potential applications.